iTwin/pcf/README.md

 As we are constantly dealing with changes, it is important to have an easy way to precisely capture these changes and inform downstream iModel.js applications about them. pcf solves this problem by making **DMO** the SSOT of the mappings between source schema and EC schema and making **Node** the SSOT of the hierarchy of mapped EC Entities within the source discipline.

 Sometimes you may want to define and update your own schema (called "dynamic schema" in EC terms) to better represent your source schema in the EC world.
 With pcf, you no longer need to hand-write a xml EC Schema, it is auto-generated and imported into your iModel if you have defined your own EC classes in **DMO's**.
 Traditional iModel Connectors keep schema in a separate xml file and embed mapping details across source files.

+## Lossless Sychronization

+When one converts a data format to another, it is likely that not all the properties of the source data are maintained in the target format (lossy transformation).
+For example, referential-integrity gets lost if a synchronization job skips a database relationship.
+This has a terrible consequence by allowing the target data to be modified without the relationship constraint.
+The best way to prove a synchronization job is correct is by converting the target data back into the source format and see if the data are the same as its original version.
+This cannot be avoided at the framework level, the person who's responsible for the mappings between the source and target format must be extreme cautious.
+However, the way mappings are presented through DMO in pcf significantly makes the job of this person easier and allows someone without much programming expertise to inspect the mappings.

 # Constructs